binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 ---
 title: Writing good documentation
 ---
-* TOC
-{:toc}

-Documentation is only useful if it is kept up to date.
-Otherwise, it might cause confusion and even be counterproductive.
-However, don't get into the habit of writing the documentation last, to avoid having outdated comments.
-Start good habits right from the beginning and keep updating your documentations whenever something changes.
-This will also help you later on understand what you did and especially why you did it.
+Writing good and up-to-date documentation is critical for others to be able to quickly understand your project.
+It is also essential for yourself to later on understand what you did and especially why.
+It is a good habit to start right from the beginning keep updating your documentations whenever something changes.

 ## README in the root directory
 Always create a README file in the root directory of your project.
 This can be a markdown (.md) or (.txt) file.